douglasjmcdo/portfolio-react/README.md

 I retain copyright for all art and code.

 ## Functionality:
-Displays art projects (both individual images and links to sub-pages) in a responsive grid Sort or filter by title, date, medium, or industry.
+Displays art projects (both individual images and links to sub-pages) in a responsive grid.
+Sort or filter by title, date, medium, or industry.

 ##Installed Packages: